Director: Dr. Melanie Zurba

 Dr. Zurba’s (she/her) work focuses on projects that are developed and implemented in collaboration with communities.
 She has worked with Indigenous and other equity-deserving communities in Canada and other regions on projects focusing on co-management of species, protected areas, forest tenure, water regulation, food sovereignty, health promotion and wellbeing, and land-based learning and curriculum development.
 Her work has also contributes to public discussion on what “reconciliation” means in Canada, as well as the development of principles for equitable research in universities and other institutions.
-Dr. Zurba maintains a role in global policy development as Chair for the International Union for the Conservation of Nature (IUCN) Commission for Environmental, Economic and Social Policy (CEESP) Theme for Governance, Equity, and Rights (TGER).
+Dr. Zurba maintains a role in global policy development as the Deputy Chair for the International Union for the Conservation of Nature (IUCN) Commission for Environmental, Economic and Social Policy (CEESP).
+She previously served as the Chair for Theme for Governance, Equity, and Rights (TGER) under CEESP as well.
 In additional to traditional social science approaches, participatory methodologies, humanities, and the arts are important in Dr. Zurba’s research and play an important role in building meaningful connections within and among communities and with nature.
 She also contributes to art-environment discourse through art writing, curatorial practice, and her personal art practice (https://melaniezurba.wordpress.com/).

 Jessica Campese